 To the ladies at Panera: You made our day.
-And I think you’ll enjoy this Buffalo Chicken and Nacho Salad with My Son’s Homemade Ranch Dressing.
+And I think you’ll enjoy this Slow Cooker Buffalo Chicken Salad with My Son’s Homemade Ranch Dressing.

 To everyone else, I have to tell you what happened!